MrBertieG/bar-quiz/README.md

 ### Quiz Page

 Both Mobile and Desktop contain similar features such as a description box with the rules of the quiz, a button which allows the user to take the test and the footer with the social media links.
-There a re a few differences between Mobile and Desktop.
+There are a few differences between Mobile and Desktop.

 Mobile <br>
 ![Bobile Quiz Intro](assets/images/readme_img/mobile_quiz1.png)
 <br>
 In the mobile version a menu bar appears on the right top corner of the page.
-This allows top user to see the 3 different options presented to them via an overlay animation effect.
+This allows the user to see the 3 different options presented to them via an overlay animation effect.
 These 3 options are:
 - Rules
     - When clicked a popup window appears with the rules of the quiz.
     - To exit the window the user can click the X symbol.<br>